-This lovely hare’s tail grass (lazarus ovatus) cyanotype print on textile is a one–of-a-kind lavender sachet made in our studio.
-It is filled with organically grown lavender buds from our Farmette.
+This gorgeous cyanotype print on textile is a one–of-a-kind lavender sachet made in our studio.
+It is filled with organically grown lavender buds from our Farmette and is sewn “envelope” style so it can be refilled through the years.
 Definitely too beautiful to hide in a closet, show it off and enjoy the pungent scent of French lavender.

-Inside: two cups of French dried lavender buds grown on our farm following organic methods.
+Inside: three cups of French dried lavender buds grown on our farm following organic methods.

 About the cyanotype photographic process:

 The cyanotype was introduced by Sir John Hershel in 1842 and made popular by the first woman photographer, Anna Atkins.

 The cyanotype solution is a UV light-sensitized contact printing process.
 A solution of iron compounds is used to record images on whatever the mixture is painted onto.
 Plant material, objects or negative are arranged on a sensitized base.
 The prints are exposed to the sun for a length of time, then immersed into a water bath for development, and finally washed under running water.
 The process yields a beautiful cyan-blue image.
 If the solution is applied to a yellow fabric the resulting image will be yellow on a green background.
 Each image contact printed with plant material is one-of-a-kind, making the FotoBloom™ cyanotype sachet an heirloom to treasure for years to come.
 Keep out of direct sunlight.

 Care: This is a photograph, not a dye.
 Although the print is permanent, the blue will change to yellow if exposed to phosphates, soda, borax, chlorine or peroxide.
 We recommend non-phosphate Woolite or simply cold water should you need to wash your FotoBloom™ cyanotype sachet.
 Hand wash only.
 Line dry and press with a dry iron (no steam) on the wrong side.
 Lavender refills are available from our website.